lukakerr/Pine/Docs/Wiki/Plugins.md

 At this point a directory named `Plugins` will appear.
 This is where all the active plugins are stored.

 Plugins are written in JavaScript and loaded directly into the preview window.
-This means you can do almost an manipulation you want to the elements displayed in the preview.
+This means you can do almost any manipulation you want to the elements displayed in the preview.

 ### An Example